Same-sex marriage in Massachusetts: Petitions

 An organization called VoteOnMarriage.org organized the petition drive.
-Its backers included Governor Romney, former Boston Mayor Ray Flynn, former SJC Justice Joseph Nolan, and Gilbert Thompson, president of the board of the Black Ministerial Alliance of Greater Boston.
+Its backers included Governor Romney, former Boston Mayor Raymond Flynn, former SJC Justice Joseph Nolan, and Gilbert Thompson, president of the board of the Black Ministerial Alliance of Greater Boston.
 The language of their amendment was:

 Unlike amendments in other states, the amendment did not explicitly forbid other forms of legal relationships for same-sex couples, such as civil unions or domestic partnerships.
 It did not attempt to invalidate same-sex marriages licensed since Goodridge.

 Attorney General Reilly certified the language and format of the petitions as valid on September 7, 2005.
 Advocates of same-sex marriage objected that the proposed amendment was clearly designed to reverse the SJC decision, a violation of the State Constitution's rule that amendments could not be used for that purpose.
 Deval Patrick, Reilly's principal opponent for the Democratic nomination for governor, said "There was a strong argument that this should have gone a different way."
 Massachusetts Secretary of State William F. Galvin said: "I think this is one of those instances where the institution of gay marriage may be less divisive to society than the referendum campaign will be.
 The emotions that this kind of issue brings out can be very detrimental to society.
 It has been around for a year and any honest person can conclude that it has not been detrimental to society."

 VoteOnMarriage.org collected 170,000 signatures before the December 7, 2005 deadline, almost three times the number required.
 Paid signature collectors from Arno Political Consultants subsequently revealed that an unknown but large number of these signatures had been collected through fraud.
 The collectors told voters that they were signing a petition about a different issue or that the petitions were in favor of same-sex marriage.
 In a case led by attorney Jennifer Levi, GLAD challenged Reilly's certification of the petitions in court, claiming the effort contradicted a provision of the Massachusetts Constitution (Article 48, Section 2), which prohibits the use of such petitions for "reversal of a judicial decision."
 In July, the SJC ruled unanimously that the amendment did not constitute "reversal" of a judicial decision, given that the proposed amendment sought to define only those marriages performed after its passage.
 If passed, the amendment would have restricted future marriages to different-sex couples but would not have invalidated the approximately 8,000 same-sex marriage licenses already issued.